 - Examining Cryptic Grave Goods: What Are the Ancient Egyptian Funerary Cones?

-The practice of symbolically representing servants as paintings later developed into the use of figurines, i.e. shabtis.
 Some of the earliest known shabtis were found in the funerary complex of Nebhepetre Mentuhotep II (a ruler of the Eleventh Dynasty considered to be the first pharaoh of the Middle Kingdom) at Deir el-Bahri in Thebes.
-These figurines were in the shape of humans, and were made either of mud or wax.
-They were then wrapped in linen, and deposited in coffins, as though they were real mummies.
-Whilst these shabtis are not inscribed with magical spells, like later ones, it is likely that they serve the same or a similar function.
+These figurines were in the shape of humans and were made either of mud or wax.
+They were then wrapped in linen and deposited in coffins , as though they were real mummies.
+While these shabtis are not inscribed with magical spells, like later ones, it is likely that they were intended to serve the same or a similar function.

 Shabtis in the Louvre Museum, Paris. ( CC BY-SA 3.0 )